 On May 17, the cyber-security firm Symantec stated in a blog post that it had traced breaches of several Indian organisations to a cyber-espionage group called Suckfly.
 The targeted systems belonged to the central government, a large financial institution, a vendor to the largest stock exchange and an e-commerce company.
 The espionage activity began in April 2014 and continued through 2015, Symantec said.
 Another cyber-security firm, Kaspersky Lab, announced that it too had tracked at least one cyberespionage group, called Danti, that had penetrated Indian government systems through India’s diplomatic entities.

 Rapid digitisation in all sectors in India is making the country critically prone to targeted cyber attacks and ‘WannaCry’ ransomware attack is “just the tip of the iceberg”, according to cyber intelligence security company.
-The vulnerability of Indian critical infrastructure is further increasing with increasingly networking of the country under Digital India including critical infrastructure like transportation networks, power grids and financial institutions through on-line integration, with more and more official data stored on-line.
+The vulnerability of Indian critical infrastructure is further increasing with increasingly networking of the country under Digital India including transportation networks, power grids and financial institutions through on-line integration, with more and more official data stored on-line.

 “Owing to the government initiatives and efforts, coupled with booming penetration of smartphones, PCs and high-speed internet access, the challenges associated with such attacks amplify significantly — making India one of the hot favourite destinations for a targeted cyber attack,” Israel-based Vital Intelligence Group said in a statement.